Dreyfoos School of the Arts: Theatre

 The Dreyfoos Theatre Department received the Educational Theatre Association's Outstanding School Award, Outstanding Student Award, & Hall of Fame Teacher Award (the first time in the 74 year-history of this organization that one school received all three awards).

 In 2018, a Dreyfoos Theatre senior was chosen to attend and compete in the National High School Musical Theatre Awards in New York City for her role in Dreyfoos’ production of Kiss Me, Kate.
 In 2019, the Dreyfoos Theatre Department became one of the first high schools in the world to perform the musical Amelié, which premiered on Broadway in 2017.

+Athletics

+The school offers bowling, cross country, golf, swimming, and girls' volleyball as fall sports, cheerleading, basketball, and soccer as winter sports, and tennis, track and field, and boys' volleyball as spring sports.

 Student body

-A total enrollment of 1296 diverse student body with 41% minority enrollment and 16% economically disadvantaged is selected from across Palm Beach County through a process of competitive auditions in one of the six art areas.
+In 2022-2023, 1375 students were enrolled at Dreyfoos.
+52 percent of students were minorities, and 25 percent were economically disadvantaged.

 Students must reside in Palm Beach County, and show proof of that residence when they enroll and re-enroll each year.
 The majority of students commute to the school from around the county by District buses, by Tri-Rail to the train station across the street on Tamarind Avenue, and by car.
 A few students live locally and walk or bike to the campus.

 The Class of 2010 collectively received over $19 million in scholarship offers.